 Getting Potty Training Advice

-Now that we’re living in the information era, parents are turning increasingly to the Internet for advice ranging from what to feed our children and how to choose a pediatrician.
-Also high on the list of parental concerns for toddlers and preschoolers is figuring out how to help a child potty train successfully.
-Here are some tips for navigating your way through the information superhighway to find credible and trustworthy advice.
+Now that we’re living in the information era, parents are turning increasingly to the Internet for advice on how to help a child potty train successfully.
+Here are some tips for finding credible and trustworthy advice.